 Star Trek: Resurgence Delisted Guide – Store Status and Access

-Star Trek: Resurgence is being delisted because its distribution license expired.
-The practical version is simple: the game is being removed from sale, but existing owners should still retain access through their libraries.
-The part that has been less simple is storefront timing.
-Steam appears to have removed the game, or started removing it, very quickly after the notice appeared, while reporting around Xbox, Epic Games Store, PlayStation, and Nintendo has not lined up cleanly at the same moment.
-If you already own it, this is mainly an access and preservation issue.
-If you do not own it yet, any storefront where it still appears should be treated as time-sensitive.
+Star Trek: Resurgence was delisted on April 14, 2026, when the developer’s license to distribute the game expired.
+The practical version is simple: it is being removed from sale, but existing owners keep access through their libraries.
+The only complication is timing — the Xbox version was already gone when the news broke, while Steam, Epic, PlayStation, and Nintendo Switch listings hung on a little longer before disappearing.
+If you already own it, this is an access-and-preservation issue, not a play issue.
+If you do not own it yet, treat any storefront where it still shows up as a closing window.

 Advertisement